 Licenses include a 30-day support contract, at least.
 Upon expiration, licenses keep working, but support entitlement expires.
 For more information, please visit our website.Contact us Buy Deskman

-A web browser is required to configure Deskman — Firefox, Chrome, Microsoft Edge and Internet Explorer 11 are officially supported.
+A web browser is required to configure Deskman — updated versions of Firefox, Chrome, Microsoft Edge and Internet Explorer 11 are officially supported.

 On your system, Deskman is available at http://localhost:2288.
 To open Deskman from other systems on your network, make sure firewalls are properly configured and point your browser to http://SERVER-IP-ADDRESS:2288

-From time to time, you may need to remove restrictions temporarily in order to perform maintenance tasks on the PC.
+From time to time, you may need to remove restrictions temporarily in order to perform maintenance tasks on your system.
 Once started, maintenance mode will remain active for a limited period of time, until manually stopped, or until the system is restarted.

-- Applying or syncing restrictions also disables maintenance
+- Applying restrictions, syncing restrictions or restarting Windows automatically stop maintenance

 Click to perform one of the following tasks: